PaulBautin/salience-network-multiscale-switch/docs/api/connectome_processing.md

 # `src/connectome_processing`

 Connectome I/O and the gradient-weighted connectivity projection used in [Figure 2](../methods/figure_2.md).
 All matrices are handled at fsLR-5k resolution (9,684 vertices); micapipe stores fsLR-5k connectomes as upper-triangular GIFTIs, which are symmetrised on load.
-See [Figure 2 Methods](../methods/figure_2.md) for the statistical derivation of the projection score, the spin/Moran nulls, and the confound model.
+See [Figure 2 Methods](../methods/figure_2.md) for the statistical derivation of the projection score and the spin/Moran nulls.

 ### `load_subject_matrix`